TUM-Dev/NavigaTUM/webclient/content/en/about/privacy.md

 Please note that data may be transferred outside the European Union.
 For non-public communication, please refer to the contact option via the [Imprint](/en/about/imprint).

+#### Navigation - Location

+Navigation is used on a purely voluntary basis.
+The processing is based on Art.
+6 para.
+1 lit. a GDPR.
+When using the navigation, users can enter their current location as a starting point in addition to addresses or rooms.
+This is then transmitted to our server and the route is returned to the user.

+#### Map - location

+The use of navigation is purely voluntary.
+The processing is based on Art.
+6 para.
+1 lit. a GDPR.
+While using the map, users can have their own location displayed on the map.

 ### Recipients of personal data

 The technical operation of our data processing systems is carried out by: